eigenbooks/bayes-missing-manual/book/appendix-theory.md

 Probability theory is intricately linked to gambling.
 Initially probability theory was considered a dirty science due to its initial association with gambling.
 Only later when applications in the financial and insurance industries demonstrated its utility did it become a serious topic that professional mathematicians would study.

-To avoid confusion with the historical meaning of odds, this manual uses the term 'relative odds' to denote a belief.
+To avoid confusion with the historical meaning of odds, this manual uses the term *relative odds* to denote a belief.
+For brevity relative odds will often be shortened to just odds in this manual.

 #### Relative odds
 Relative odds are defined as a ratio, where probabilities are defined as a fraction of the whole.

 In the simple case shown in {numref}`prob-vs-odds`, probability and odds are compared. {numref}`prob-vs-odds` shows a binary example which is a special case that makes the math easier.
 Colon notation (:) is used to represent the relative odds, and is pronounced as 'to'.
 For example the odds in favor of an event occurring are 3:2 or 'three to two'.
 For consistency colon notation will be used in this manual.
 Equivalent notations represent odds as ratios or decimals.
 For example, $3:2 \Rightarrow 3/2 = 1.5$.
-For brevity relative odds will often be shortened to just odds in this manual.

 Relative odds tell you how many times more likely one event is than another.
 If the odds for an event are 3:2, then the event is $3/2 = 1.5$ times more likely to occur than its compliment.
-For example if the New Hampshire Pineapples [^pineapples] are favored 3:2 to beat the Baltimore Nordiques, then the Pineapples are 1.5 times more likely to win.
+For example if the New Hampshire Pineapples are favored 3:2 to beat the Baltimore Nordiques, then the Pineapples are 1.5 times more likely to win [^pineapples].

 [^pineapples]: The Pineapples and Nordiques are pop culture references to the mid 90's television series [Pinky and the Brain](https://en.wikipedia.org/wiki/Pinky_and_the_Brain).